 The ‘Best of Florence Walking Tour’ will allow you to visit some of the busiest museums and galleries in the world without the dreary drudge of queuing.
-This 6 hour walking tour, takes you on foot over the Ponte Vecchio which literally translates to ‘old bridge’.
+This 6-hour walking tour takes you on foot over the Ponte Vecchio which literally translates to ‘old bridge’.

 A medieval, stone arched bridge with shops built on top, is over a thousand years old.
-The shops on the bridge were historically owned by butchers but today offer jewelry and other tourist souvenirs.
+The shops on the bridge were historically owned by butchers but today offer jewellery and other tourist souvenirs.

-An interesting fact is that in 1944 as the British Army advanced towards German occupied Florence, all of the bridges traversing the Arno were destroyed by the retreating army save for the Ponte Vecchio.
+An interesting fact is that in 1944 as the British Army advanced towards German-occupied Florence, all of the bridges traversing the Arno were destroyed by the retreating army save for the Ponte Vecchio.

 The golden glow of the rich ocher tones of the red-roofed buildings coupled with the pale yellow cloudy tones of the placid Arno is the view of Florence that for me is memorable.

-After your exploration of the Academia Gallery, your tour will proceed to the Uffizi Gallery where equally spectacular and world famous art awaits.
+After your exploration of the Academia Gallery, your tour will proceed to the Uffizi Gallery where equally spectacular and world-famous art awaits.
 Botticelli’s The Birth of Venus is probably the most well-known artwork in this Gallery but prepare for rooms and rooms of some of the greatest examples of art dating from the Italian Renaissance.
 If you are an art connoisseur you will glide through each of these galleries simply dazzled at the offerings on display.

 The journey you take on foot through Florence between these galleries is a feast of architecture and statuary greatness.
-The wonderful Fountain of Neptune, designed by Bandinelli in the Piazza della Signoria is one of the marvels you will encounter.
+The wonderful Fountain of Neptune, designed by Bandinelli in the Piazza Della Signoria is one of the marvels you will encounter.